9 Things Not to Get Wrong When Travelling In Convoy

-When I ran a quick survey on my Facebook page (@dayvcampandtravel) 20% of respondents said that they arrange to meet at a McDonalds.
+A quick survey on my Facebook page (@dayvcampandtravel) 20% of respondents said that they arrange to meet at a McDonalds.
 Why?
 Because, McDonalds are easy to find on the web, on maps, by street signs or just ask a local.
 Also, if you’re early you can grab a sneaky cheese burger, coffee or visit the toilet.
 Similarly, if the others are running late, you have somewhere to wait.

 If fellow travellers do get held up at a set of lights or an intersection, the leader may choose to pull over for a while or simply slow down for a while as the others catch up.

 Turn your headlights on while in a convoy which allows the leader to quickly see who’s behind and how many.